 It is a big splurge, but we urge you to give this software a demo if you are looking for a superbly sleek program that will woo and wow your clients at every turn.

 SketchUp is the frontrunner of the design software market, however, that doesn’t always mean it’s the best for your business.
-The five programs we have shared above all offer some, if not all, (and in some cases, more) of the same features with less of the technical learning required to start using them.
+The six programs we have shared above all offer some, if not all, (and in some cases, more) of the same features with less of the technical learning required to start using them.

 You might not be able to get stuck into parametric modeling or high-tech animation software like you can with SketchUp, but if it’s just interior design software you’re looking for, these are excellent SketchUp alternatives.